Symmetry454

-The Symmetry454 calendar (Sym454) is a proposal for calendar reform created by Irv Bromberg of the University of Toronto, Canada.
-It is a perennial solar calendar that conserves the traditional month pattern and 7-day week, has symmetrical equal quarters in 82% of the years in its 293-year cycle, and starts every month on Monday.
+The Symmetry454 calendar (Sym454) is a proposal for calendar reform created in early 2004 by Dr. Irv Bromberg, an Assistant Professor at the University of Toronto, Canada (retired in 2018).
+It is a perennial solar calendar that conserves the traditional month pattern and 7-day week, has symmetrical equal quarters, and starts every month on Monday.

 Calendar year

 The proposed calendar is laid out as follows: